WeldFire/surveillance-card/README.md

 ### Step 1

-Install `weld-surveillance-card` by copying `weld-surveillance-card.js`from this repo to `<config directory>/www/` on your Home Assistant instance.
+Install `surveillance-card` by copying `surveillance-card.js`from this repo to `<config directory>/www/` on your Home Assistant instance.

 **Example:**